UK Sets Up EU Battle With N.Ireland Changes - UrduPoint

 But with talks stalled, the bill proposes overriding the EU withdrawal treaty that the UK signed, although the government in London insists it is not breaking international law.

-But London claims the bill will address "burdensome customs processes, inflexible regulation, tax and spend discrepancies and democratic governance issues" that are "undermining" peace in Northern Ireland and have paralysed its power-sharing government.
+London claims the new legislation will address "burdensome customs processes, inflexible regulation, tax and spend discrepancies and democratic governance issues" that are "undermining" peace in Northern Ireland and have paralysed its power-sharing government.

-"The EU must be willing to change the protocol itself.
-Ministers believe that the serious situation in Northern Ireland means they cannot afford to delay," it added.

-- 'Reasonable' - Foreign Secretary Liz Truss spoke to European Commission Vice President Maros Sefcovic and Ireland counterpart Simon Coveney on Monday to inform them the bill was being introduced in parliament.
+- 'Reasonable' - Truss spoke to European Commission Vice President Maros Sefcovic and Ireland counterpart Simon Coveney on Monday to inform them the bill was being introduced in parliament.

 She called it a "reasonable, practical solution to the problems facing Northern Ireland".